Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/bin/Release/tshock/Advanced Circuits/ReadMe.txt

   -Fixed a bug causing no entries being written into the TShock log file.
   -Updated for Plugins Common Lib 1.2.

-Version 1.0.1 Beta [10.09.2012]
+Version 1.0.1 Beta [09/10/2012]
   -Recommended maximum circuit length is now 400.
   -Overriding of Vanilla Circuits is now enabled by default.
   -Players triggering a circuit which exceeds the maximum length are now notified about that.
   -Timers which became invalid due to a server crash will no longer throw exceptions.
-  -Fixed Timers turning themselfes off in overridden vanilla circuits.
+  -Fixed timers turning themselfes off in overridden vanilla circuits.
-  -Fixed Timers sometimes not updating their state for other players when being directly switched.
+  -Fixed timers sometimes not updating their state for other players when being directly switched.
-  -Fixed Dart Traps doing no damage when no configuration was present.
+  -Fixed dart traps doing no damage when no configuration was present.
-  -Fixed Dart Traps not being read properly from the configuration.
+  -Fixed dart traps not being read properly from the configuration.
   -Implemented a work-around of a Mono configuration issue causing configuration files not to be reloaded successfully.
   -Updated for Plugins Common Lib 1.1

-Version 1.0 Beta [07.09.2012]
+Version 1.0 Beta [09/07/2012]
   -Initial release by CoderCow.